Create a barrier, maintain stable indoor temperatures, and reduce your need for heating and cooling appliances.

 The best time to insulate the external walls of your home is while building or renovating.
 That’s why it is important to make the right choice because once the walls get plastered you won’t be in a hurry to remove them.
 It is highly recommended to insulate your external walls as approximately 25% of summer heat gains and winter heat losses occur through your walls.
 It is up to you whether you hire a professional installer or undertake a DIY project.
-However, if you decided for a DIY project, then please refer to our video DIY video below.
+However, if you decided for a DIY project, then please refer to our DIY install videos.shop now contact us

 Choosing an R-value For External Walls

 The Building Code of Australia (BCA) sets the minimum requirements for the total R-values of buildings.
 These requirements are dependent on the different climate zone, building type, and whether heating or cooling units are used.
 As different states and territories enforce their own exceptions to BCA requirements, it is important to find out your specific insulation requirements.
 Remember that the higher the R-value the greater the thermal performance and that products with the same R-value have the same insulating abilities.
 For external wall insulation, we recommend a minimum R-value of R2.5 for Melbourne, Sydney and Adelaide, and in Perth, Brisbane and Northern NSW a minimum R-value of R2.0.
 For increased savings and thermal performance consider upgrading to an even higher R-value.Contact us